NTR Telugu Desam Party (Lakshmi Parvathi)

-The NTR Telugu Desam Party (Lakshmi Parvathi) (NTRTDP-LP) was a regional political party in the Indian state of Andhra Pradesh.
+The NTR Telugu Desam Party (Lakshmi Parvathi) was a regional political party in the Indian state of Andhra Pradesh.
 It was founded by Lakshmi Parvathi, the second wife of the film star and Telugu Desam Party (TDP) founder N. T. Rama Rao (NTR) in 1996.
 The party was formed after NTR's death to counter the TDP but failed to make any significant electoral impact.
 In 2014, Parvathi joined the YSR Congress Party and NTRTDP-LP was delisted by the Election Commission of India in 2016.

 History

 The NTR Telugu Desam Party (Lakshmi Parvathi) (NTRTDP-LP) was founded in 1996 by Lakshmi Parvathi, the second wife of NTR, following his death and an internal coup within the TDP in 1995.
 The coup was triggered by widespread dissatisfaction among party members and legislators over Lakshmi Parvathi's interference in party and state affairs after her marriage to NTR in 1993.
 With the majority of TDP legislators supporting N. Chandrababu Naidu, this ultimately led to NTR’s removal as the party leader.
 The NTRTDP-LP was formed as a counter to the TDP under Naidu's leadership.

-In the 1996 Lok Sabha elections, it contested all 42 constituencies in Andhra Pradesh and polled 10.66% of the vote share in the state, but it failed to win a single seat.
-In the 1998 elections, the party allied with the Bharatiya Janata Party (BJP), but the alliance did not yield significant results.
+In the 1996 Indian general election, it contested all 42 constituencies in Andhra Pradesh and polled 10.66% of the vote share in the state, but it failed to win a single seat.
+In the 1998 Indian general election, the party allied with the Bharatiya Janata Party (BJP), but the alliance did not yield significant results.
 The party’s candidates collectively secured only 1.2% of the vote share in Andhra Pradesh.

-After the 1998 elections, the party began to decline as several leaders left, and the BJP allied with Naidu's TDP.
-In the 1999 elections, the NTRTDP (LP) fielded candidates in the Lok Sabha and state assembly elections but performed poorly, with negligible vote shares.
+After the 1998 election, the party began to decline as several leaders left, and the BJP allied with Naidu's TDP.
+In 1999, the party fielded candidates in the 1999 Indian general election and 1999 Andhra Pradesh Legislative Assembly election but performed poorly, with negligible vote share.

-By the 2004 elections, the party’s influence had diminished significantly, fielding only a single Lok Sabha candidate and 18 state assembly candidates, none of whom were successful.
-Lakshmi Parvathi herself secured only 946 votes in the Atmakur constituency.
+By the 2004 Andhra Pradesh Legislative Assembly election, the party’s influence had diminished significantly, fielding only a single Lok Sabha candidate and 18 state assembly candidates, none of whom were successful.
+Lakshmi Parvathi herself secured only 946 votes in the Atmakur Assembly constituency.

 The party failed to recover politically and Lakshmi Parvathi herself joined the YSR Congress Party in 2014.
 It was delisted by the Election Commission of India in 2016.